-For example, Gabe and Shelley Brown and son Paul increased soil organic matter on their 5,000 acres of crop and rangeland from an average of 2% to 6% over a span of

-20 years.
-They farm in a northern temperate area of North Dakota that receives low rainfall amounts (approximately 18 inches annually).
-The Browns increased water infiltration from 1.5 inches an hour to 8 inches an hour, while eliminating use of synthetic fertilizer and reducing herbicide use.
-The carrying capacity of cattle on their 5,000-acre operation increased from 65 cow-calf pairs to 350 pairs (plus yearlings and grass-finished cattle).
+For example, Gabe and Shelley Brown and son Paul increased soil organic matter on their 5,000 acres of crop and rangeland from an average of 2% to 6% over a span of while eliminating use of synthetic fertilizer and reducing herbicide use.
+The carrying capacity of cattle on their 5,000-acre operation increased from 65 cow-calf pairs to 350 pairs (plus yearlings and grass-finished cattle).23 B. Soil carbon monitoring shows the potential